 Wisconsin - I’ve flown into Milwaukee but I can’t check the visited box.

 Wyoming - In 10th grade we camped at Yellowstone and the Grand Tetons.

 I'm going to throw in a couple of US Territories, because why not?

 Kwajalein, Marshall Islands - Lived there for my junior and senior year, graduating from Kwajalein High School.

-Puerto Rico - Our third trip in the last 5 years was canceled in April due to Covid-19.
+Puerto Rico - We've been three times since 2015.
 If I could convince myself that my wife could get adequate healthcare there we'd move.
 Seriously.
 We love Puerto Rico.

 Now when this states visited meme makes it's quarterly appearance on my FB wall I can just link to this, and nobody will see it because people on FB don't click away.